TathergangBrathering/Alphabetazation/draft/i-fixed-the-build-and-i-liked-it.md

 I fixed a build and I liked it, I liked it

 They were confused the build is green
-They wonder who it could have been
+They wondered who could it have been
 I feel like a super hero with a secret identity
-I code at night keep up the fight
+I code at night to keep up the fight
-Against all your crimes you commit to git
+Against all your committed crimes

 #TODO: write second verse
 #Der Build ist grün, aber keiner weiß warum